dorkodu/soda/docs/DOCS.md

 soda.render(<App />, document.getElementById("app"))
 ```

 Since form elements keep their own state themselves, we can receive input by using the `onInput` event.
-In the `jsx` expression, we pass `todo` as an argument and also we have to pass an index to the `key` property since it's a dynamic array meaning we might add or remove elements to it.
+In the `jsx` expression, we pass `todo` as an attribute and also we have to pass an index to the `key` property since it's a dynamic array meaning we might add or remove elements to it.